In 1892, the Massachusetts Legislature authorized a Preliminary Board of a Metropolitan Park

 use.
 Photographic portraits were made of each person who served on either the Preliminary Board or the

 permanent MPC, including the five founders.
-The other portraits include Everett C. Benton (1862–1924);
+The other portraits include Everett C. Benton; William L. Chase;